Ateker peoples: Turkana

 According to traditions recorded by Wilson (1970), the Jie advanced eastward and entered the present Karimoja territory at Adilang, an area that was at this time occupied by the Maliri.
 The nature of contact seems to have been hostile for the Maliri retreated eastwards toward the region of Koten Mountain where they stayed for a while.
 This state of affairs did not hold for long, for the people from the hill of Turkan, now calling themselves Turkana, broke away from the Jie at Kotido and started advancing eastward.
-This brought extreme pressure to bear on the Maliri at Koten, causing this group to break in two.
+This brought extreme pressure to bear on the Maliri at Koten, causing this group to break in two; the Merille and a group called Pokotozek.